What sort of personal information do we collect from you when you apply for credit?

 If you do not provide us with personal information, we may not be able to provide you with the products and services you are seeking.

-When you apply for credit, then, under the responsible lending obligations in the National Consumer Credit Protection Act, credit providers need to see your credit history and present position in order to assist them in meeting their obligations.
+Under the responsible lending obligations in the National Consumer Credit Protection Act 2009 (Cth), credit providers need to see your credit history and present position in order to assist them in meeting their obligations.

 Consequently, we may obtain a credit report about you from a credit reporting body when you apply for credit with us.